mymatsubara/cheatsheet-js/src/cheatsheet/en/generator.md

 const generator = createGenerator();

-// Use for...of to iterator over a generator for (let i of generator) {
+// Use for...of to iterate over a generator for (let i of generator) {
 	console.log(i);
 }